 - 7. COARUN is called, to enter the ORB::run loop, to allow the ORB to receive and process client requests. - 8.
 OBJREL is called to ensure that the servant object is released properly.

 Building the Server

-Location of the JCL Sample JCL used to compile and link the batch server mainline and server implementation is in orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLESB).
+Sample JCL used to compile and link the batch server mainline and server implementation is in orbixhlq.DEMO.CBL.BLD.JCLLIB(SIMPLESB).